Sikhism in the United Kingdom: Home ownership

+The 2021 census for England and Wales recorded 75.3% of Sikhs either owning their home with a mortgage (45.7%) or outright (29.6%).
+18.9% rent privately or live rent free and the remaining 5.7% live in social housing.
+Across religious groups, Sikhs held the highest rates of home ownership (compared to 62.8% of the wider population) and were the least likely to live in social housing (compared to 17.1% of the wider population).

-Home ownership is very high amongst British Sikhs with 87% of households owning at least a portion of their home.
+Home ownership is very high amongst British Sikhs with the British Sikh Report in 2014 recording 87% of households owning at least a portion of their home.
 Thirty percent of British Sikh households own their homes outright and only 9% rent their properties.
 Only 1% of British Sikhs claim Housing Benefit.
 This represents the highest level of private home ownership rate over any other community in the UK.
 In addition, half of all British Sikh families (49%) own more than one property in the UK, with a similar number (50%) owning at least one property in India, apparently indicating that property ownership is used as a top means of building assets for the future.
 6% of British Sikhs own property elsewhere in Europe.

 Income

 Relative to the national average income at approximately £40,000 before tax (according to the British Sikh Report), it found that Sikh households tend to be affluent.
 Two in every three British Sikh households (66%) have pre-tax incomes in excess of £40,000, and over a third (34%) have an income in excess of £80,000, giving a value for the Sikh Pound of 7.63 billion.

 However this data appears to be contradicted by research carried out by the Joseph Rowntree Foundation, which actually states Sikhs have the second highest poverty rate in the UK, with 27% of British Sikhs living below the poverty line; this is in comparison to 18% of the population as a whole.

 About one in three British Sikh families (34%) own a business in the UK.